PhilJahelka/PhilJahelka.github.io/docs/README.md

 [We'd also like to compile photos from the good times at Casita Calaveras](https://drive.google.com/drive/folders/1X58aDVo3VKQTLNU9pvx_qz4HXxf5xbIQ?usp=sharing)

+# Agenda

+## Friday
+Beach day hangout somewhere in Marin or SF with welcome dinner and campfire at the Ranch.

+## Saturday
+Hangout at the ranch including swimming, wiffle ball, and general amusement.
+Afternoon / Evening is ceremony, cocktail hour, Paella dinner, and dancing

+## Sunday
+Brunch and packing up

+# Overview

 ## Who:
 Family and friends of Phil Jahelka and Kathryn Plant.
 ## What: